 1. Choose investment type

 The investment type you choose should fit with your personal investment goals.
-Here are some of the different investment types you can use to invest in the Straits Times Index:
+Here are some of the different investment types you can use:

 Another investment strategy, if you want to be selective, is to use individual trades to buy a bunch of individual stocks (or even all 30 stocks) within the FTSE Straits Times Index.
 The goal would be to gradually sell the worst-performing stocks one by one, until you’re left with a small group of top performers.
 This is a more expensive and more time-consuming process than, say, buying a Straits Times ETF, but if you’ve got time and money to spare, you could give it a try.

 An index mutual fund (also known as an index fund) is an investment fund that attracts pools of money from many different investors, then combines that capital and invests in indices such as the STI.
 A Straits Times Index funds can only be bought at the end of the stock market’s trading day, and they cost more to trade and to own than ETFs do.
 Given their relative cost and lack of trading flexibility it might make the most sense to use an FTSE Straits Times index fund only if you’re planning on buying and then holding your investment for a long time.

 2. Use our top tips to be a successful investor